pymatgen.analysis.chemenv.utils package

 classmethod from_npoints_maximum_distance(points) Self[source]

-Initializes plane from a list of points using a max distance fitting procedure.
+Initialize plane from a list of points using a max distance fitting procedure.

 Parameters: